 ▪ “Quality – Efficiency – Integration”

-- Quality: Treat quality as the foundation for all school activities.
+- Quality: Viewing quality as the foundation for all activities.

-- Efficiency: Treat the satisfaction of stakeholders as a measure of the university’s effectiveness.
+- Efficiency: Viewing the satisfaction of stakeholders as a measure of the university’s effectiveness.

-- Integration: Actively cooperate internationally, share, absorb, innovate and develop sustainably.
+- Integration: Actively involved in international cooperation, knowledge sharing and reception, innovation and sustainable development cooperating internationally, share, absorb, innovate and develop sustainably.

 The education philosophy of UEF is specifically applied to the English Language programme as shown in Table 1.2.